twistedpearaudio/blog/_docs_b3sepro/manual.md

 In all - this module requires 5 regulators (all voltages DC):

-- VDD: ~1.2 - 1.3V ~200ma *Note - nominally this is 1.2V but ESS sent a design notice that it should actually be above 1.25V '
+- VDD: ~1.2 - 1.3V ~220ma *Note - nominally this is 1.2V but ESS sent a design notice that it should actually be above 1.25V '
 and no more than 1.5V when operating with sample rate above 192Khz or DSD128 with the ES9038*
 - DVCC: 3.3V ~10ma
 - AVCCL: 3.3V-4V ~100ma
 - AVCCR: 3.3V-4V ~100ma
 - VDD_XO: 3.3V ~ 25ma

-*note: current is stated for 44.1khz input signal and 100Mhz master clock current consumption rises with sample rate
+*note: current is stated for ES9038 with 44.1khz input signal and 100Mhz master clock current consumption rises with sample rate - ES9028 will use less current.

 # Module Headers